-- (3) Material non-compliance.
-After receiving a written notice to cease from the landlord, the tenant continues, or fails to Cure the Deficiency, to a material breach of the lease.
+(3) Material non-compliance.
+After receiving a written notice to cease from the landlord, the tenant continues, or fails to cure the deficiency, to a material breach of the lease.
 This subsection shall not diminish the rights of a landlord, if any, to terminate a lease for actions permitted under Minn.
-Stat. § 504B.281, et seq. - (4) Refusal to renew.
-The tenant refuses to renew or extend the lease within fifteen to thirty days after the landlord requests in writing, after the lease expires, that the tenant do so.
+Stat. § 504B.281, et seq.

+(4) Refusal to renew.
+The tenant refuses to renew or extend the lease after the landlord requests in writing that the tenant do so.
 The landlord shall give the tenant notice to vacate at least equal to the notice period outlined in the original lease agreement terms following the tenant's refusal to renew or extend the lease.
-This subsection shall in no way diminish the fifteen to thirty day notice period as required by Minn.
-Stat.
-504B.145 for leases with automatic renewal provisions. - (5) Occupancy by property owner or family member.
+This subsection shall in no way diminish the fifteen (15) to thirty (30) day notice period as required by Minn.
+Stat. § 504B.145 for leases with automatic renewal provisions.

+(5) Occupancy by property owner or family member.
 The property owner, in good faith, seeks to recover possession of the dwelling unit so that the property owner or a family member may occupy the unit as that person's principal residence.
-The property owner or family member must move into the unit within 90 days from the tenant's vacation.
-If a substantially equivalent replacement unit is vacant and available, that unit must be made available to the tenant at a substantially similar rental rate as the tenant's current lease. - (6) Building demolishment and dwelling unit conversion.
+The property owner or family member must move into the unit within ninety (90) days from the tenant's vacation.
+If a substantially equivalent replacement unit is vacant and available, that unit must be made available to the tenant at a substantially similar rental rate as the tenant's current lease.

+(6) Building demolishment and dwelling unit conversion.
 The landlord (i) elects to demolish the building, convert it to a cooperative provided the landlord complies with the provisions of Minn.
-Stat.
-Ch.
+Stat. ch.
 515B, or convert it to nonresidential use; provided that, the landlord must obtain a permit necessary to demolish or change the use before terminating any tenancy, or (ii) the landlord seeks, in good faith, to recover the unit to sell it in accordance with a condominium conversion, provided the landlord complies with the provisions of Minn.
-Stat.
-Ch.
-515B, or (iii) the dwelling unit is being converted to a unit subsidized under a local, state or federal housing program and the tenant does not qualify to rent the unit under that program. - (7) Rehab and renovation.
+Stat. ch.
+515B, or (iii) the dwelling unit is being converted to a unit subsidized under a local, state or federal housing program and the tenant does not qualify to rent the unit under that program.

+(7) Rehab and renovation.
 The landlord seeks, in good faith, to recover possession of the dwelling unit that will render the unit uninhabitable for the duration of the rehabilitation or renovation.
-The landlord must provide 90 days' written notice to the tenant, and shall provide Relocation Assistance to the tenant upon delivery of the written notice.
-If a substantially equivalent replacement unit is vacant and available in the building, that unit may be made available to the tenant at a substantially similar rental rate as the tenant's current lease. - (8) Complying with a government order to vacate.
-The landlord is complying with a government agency's order to vacate, order to abate, or any other order that necessitates the vacating of the dwelling unit as a result of a violation of Saint Paul city codes or any other provision of law. - (9) Occupancy conditioned on employment.
+The landlord must provide ninety (90) days' written notice to the tenant, and shall provide relocation assistance to the tenant upon delivery of the written notice.
+If a substantially equivalent replacement unit is vacant and available in the building, that unit may be made available to the tenant at a substantially similar rental rate as the tenant's current lease.

+(8) Complying with a government order to vacate.
+The landlord is complying with a government agency's order to vacate, order to abate, or any other order that necessitates the vacating of the dwelling unit as a result of a violation of Saint Paul city codes or any other provision of law.
+The landlord shall provide relocation assistance to the tenant upon delivery of the written notice.
+If a substantially equivalent replacement unit is vacant and available in the building, that unit may be made available to the tenant at a substantially similar rental rate as the tenant's current lease.

+(9) Occupancy conditioned on employment.
 The tenant's occupancy is conditioned upon employment on the property and the employment relationship is terminated.